• Senior couple taking selfie

 What to Expect After Surgery

-One of the most common questions patients ask about cataract surgery WI is how long it takes to recover and what the process involves.
-The good news is that modern cataract surgery recovery is typically smooth, with most patients noticing clearer vision within 24 to 48 hours.
+One of the most common questions patients ask about cataract surgery is how long it takes to recover and what the process involves.
+The good news is that usually cataract surgery recovery is typically smooth, with most patients noticing clearer vision within a few days.
 It is normal for vision to be slightly blurry during the first few days, but this improves steadily as the eye heals.
-Your doctor will prescribe eye drops after cataract surgery to reduce the risk of infection and inflammation, and an eye shield after cataract surgery may be worn at night for the first several days to protect the eye while you sleep.
+Your doctor will prescribe eye drops to reduce the risk of infection and inflammation.
+An eye shield should be worn at night for the first several days to protect the eye while you sleep.

 Activity During Recovery